nus-gdg/Unity-Scripting-Tutorial/README.md

 # End

 If you made it this far, thanks for reading through the tutorial.
 Of course more can be done to improve the game.
 For example we can kill the player when he hits the spikes.
 We can also separate our code to different scripts for modularity.
 If you have any questions, don't hesitate to look for us on discord.
 Below will be references to the final code.
+Note, everything after the `//` need not be copied.
+They are comments to help you understand the code.

 ## Reference for Final Code
 ```cs